 Interpersonal transfer of affective states in music

-My past research has examined aesthetics and science, the chills, cognitive integration and differentiation, writing apprehension and self-efficacy, lunar psychophysics and virtual reality, mental load and performance, and higher goods as indicators of self-transcendent wellbeing.
+My past research has examined cognitive integration and differentiation, writing apprehension and self-efficacy, lunar psychophysics and virtual reality, mental load and performance, the chills, aesthetics in science, inspiration in the creative process, and higher goods as indicators of self-transcendent wellbeing.

 My research brings together my lifelong love of music, strong foundation in philosophy and theology, and deep academic interest in psychological science.
 I studied guitar performance at the Ruth Asawa School of the Arts while concurrently serving as Organ Scholar of St Dominic's Church, San Francisco.
 I received my BA in psychology from The Catholic University of America (Washington, DC) with minors in neuroscience, philosophy, and theology & religious studies, earning honors in classical philosophy, theology, and humanities.
 I also undertook tutorials in philosophy; John Henry Newman; and art, culture, and Christian theology with Revd Dr Andrew Teal (Pembroke College, Oxford).
 I received my MS in psychological sciences from the College of William & Mary in Virginia, where I directed the William & Mary Schola Cantorum and was Lead Consultant in the Writing Resources Centers.
 At Oxford, my DPhil in experimental psychology is supervised by Prof Brian Parkinson at Christ Church.